acropup/RentalQuirks/README.md

 ![RentalWorks logo with QUIRKS and version number](img/RQ_logo.png "Rental Essentials logo with flower and version number")

 If the **CSS** is running, you will see a **QUI sticker** superimposed over the RentalWorks logo.
-If the **JavaScript** is running, you will see a **version number** superimposed over the RE logo.
+If the **JavaScript** is running, you will see a **version number** superimposed over the RentalWorks logo.
 Note that this is the version number of the RentalWorks Web website, not of the RentalQuirks scripts.

 You may also press `F12` to open the Chrome Developer Console to see if any exceptions in the scripts are being thrown.
 On a **full page refresh**, the last initialization script to run writes ***`--- RentalWorks - Quirks mode activated ---`*** to the console.
 If you do not see this, it may be that the scripts aren't running, or that an error interrupted the script before it could finish.